H4HWV2011/msjarvis-public-docs/thesis/26-web-research-and-autonomy.md

 - Structuring:
   - Convert retained items into a standard form, including text, metadata, and any available location or entity information.

+These retrieval calls target external content sources configured for browsing and research, rather than internal health or status endpoints.
 These steps prepare the material for integration into internal stores.

 ## 26.5 Integration with Memory and Spatial Layers